OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 The [VersionOverrides](../reference/manifest/versionoverrides.md) element was added to the manifest schema primarily, but not exclusively, to support features that must be available immediately after an add-in is installed, such as add-in commands (custom ribbon buttons and menus).
 Office must know about these features when it parses the add-in manifest.

 Suppose your add-in uses one of these features, but the add-in is valuable, and should be installable, even on Office versions that don't support the feature.
 In this scenario, identify the feature using a [Requirements](../reference/manifest/requirements.md) element (and its child [Sets](../reference/manifest/sets.md) and [Methods](../reference/manifest/methods.md) elements) that you include as a child of the **VersionOverrides** element itself instead of as a child of the base `OfficeApp` element.
-The effect of doing this is that Office will allow the add-in to be installed, but Office will ignore certain of the child elements of the **VersionOverrides** element on Office versions where the feature is not supported.
+The effect of doing this is that Office will allow the add-in to be installed, but Office will ignore certain of the child elements of the **VersionOverrides** element on Office versions where the feature isn't supported.

 Specifically, the child elements of the **VersionOverrides** that override elements in the base manifest, such as a **Hosts** element, are ignored and the corresponding elements of the base manifest are used instead.
 However, there can be child elements in a **VersionOverrides** that actually implement additional features rather than override settings in the base manifest.
 Two examples are the `WebApplicationInfo` and `EquivalentAddins`.
 These parts of the **VersionOverrides** will *not* be ignored, assuming the platform and version of Office support the corresponding feature.

 For information about the descendent elements of the **Requirements** element, see [Requirements element](#requirements-element) earlier in this article.

-The following is an example:
+The following is an example.

 ```XML
 <VersionOverrides ... >